ggwc82/ggwc82.github.io/_posts/2016-02-10-vimchallenge.markdown

 gleaming red gem.

 When I first started playing poker, I couldn't 24 table right away.
-I had to work at it, even 4 tabling was difficult for me in the start.
+I had to work at it, even 4 tabling was difficult for me in the beginning.
 But that didn't discourage me.
 I worked at it.
 I got better, day by day.
 I researched into how to optimize my setup, with additional software like Hold'em Manager and Table Ninja for hotkeys and managing the position of poker tables on my screens.